lancehilliard/BusyLight/README.md

 ## Use Case

-The use case is your single desk with one or more computers (and maybe a mobile device?[1]) -- all intermittently involved in work that, ideally, wouldn't be interrupted by others nearby, such that a single and automatic light might sometimes convey "busy", no matter which device was driving the work.
+You're at your desk, using one or more devices (desktop, laptop, mobile[1], etc) to perform work.
+You want to automatically indicate, to anyone nearby, to avoid interrupting you.
+BusyLight monitors your activity on your devices and lights up your [BlinkStick](https://www.blinkstick.com) automatically when you're busy.

-So far, it only tracks calls (active/ongoing voice and video calls, to be precise; what else would you like it to track?).
+BusyLight was built for your [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square).
+And, so far, it only tracks voice/video calls (the first two LEDs light up when software accesses[2] your microphone).
+What other BlinkStick products would you like it to support?
+What other work/activity would you like it to track?

+## Prerequisite

+BusyLight supports Windows 10 1903 or greater.

-## Services
+## Devices

-BusyLight is two Windows services which work in concert to illuminate a [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square) whenever your microphone is being accessed by any app on your computer(s).

-### BusyLight.ActivityPublisher

-This service requires Windows 10 1903 or greater and detects when your microphone is being accessed.
-Run it on any computer(s)[1] from which you join calls.

-### BusyLight.LightSubscriber

-This service illuminates your BlinkStick when microphone access[2] is detected.
-Run it on the Windows computer attached to the [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square).
-It will automatically illuminate the first two LEDs on the device for the duration of your call.
+Run the BusyLight application on any Windows computer whose work should inform your BlinkStick.
+Run the BusyLight application on any *one* Windows computer connected to your BlinkStick.
+If that involves separate computers (or several computers), great.
+If those are the same computer, that's fine, too.

 ## Requirements

-* The ActivityPublisher service expects a [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square) plugged into the machine.
-* Both services expect a [message queue](https://github.com/lancehilliard/BusyLight/wiki/Messaging).
-* Both services require some [configuration](https://github.com/lancehilliard/BusyLight/wiki/Configuration).
+* A [BlinkStick Square](https://www.blinkstick.com/products/blinkstick-square) must be connected to at least one machine running BusyLight.
+* An [AMQP URL](https://github.com/lancehilliard/BusyLight/wiki/Messaging) must be specified on every machine running BusyLight.
+* Some [configuration](https://github.com/lancehilliard/BusyLight/wiki/Configuration) must first be specified on every machine running BusyLight.

 ## Running the Software

-See [Running the Software](https://github.com/lancehilliard/BusyLight/wiki/Running-the-Software) to run the services locally.
+See [Running the Software](https://github.com/lancehilliard/BusyLight/wiki/Running-the-Software) to get started.

 ### Notes
 * [1] Are you working from your mobile phone, too?
 Check our [Mobile wiki page](https://github.com/lancehilliard/BusyLight/wiki/Mobile) for ideas!